mohamedi01/ee109/Final-Project/README.md

 *   **Integrated End-to-End Pipeline**: `audiolib.pipeline.process_audio_to_nlp` provides a single interface for DSP, ASR, and NLP.
 *   **Comprehensive Testing Suite**: Utilizes `pytest` for unit, integration, and pipeline tests, with WER as a key ASR metric.

-## Data Sources and Acknowledgements
+## Data Sources

 *   **Homophone List**: For text normalization during Word Error Rate (WER) calculation, this project utilizes a list of English homophones sourced from the `pimentel/homophones` GitHub repository.
 The specific file used is `homophones.csv`, available at [https://raw.githubusercontent.com/pimentel/homophones/master/homophones.csv](https://raw.githubusercontent.com/pimentel/homophones/master/homophones.csv).
 This data is stored locally in `data/homophones.csv` and contains slight modifications that include digit-to-word mappings (e.g., "1" -> "one").
+* Note: Add data sources for the audio files

 ## Project Structure
 For a more detailed view of the architecture, please see [docs/architecture.md](docs/architecture.md).